sonmic/action-shopify-download/README.md

-# Deploy Shopify theme for GitHub Actions
+# Download Shopify theme for GitHub Actions

-This GitHub action is part of a list of my Actions : https://github.com/pgrimaud/actions.
+This GitHub action is based on https://github.com/pgrimaud/action-shopify.

 ## Usage